centreon/centreon-archived/doc/en/installation/from_packages.rst

 Server (CES).
 Open source products are freely available from our repository.

-These packages have been successfully tested with CentOS 5 and RedHat 5.
+These packages have been successfully tested with CentOS 5 and RedHat 5 for CES 2.2 and with CentOS 6 and RedHat 6 for CES 3.0.

 *************
 Prerequisites